-Entities subject to supervision are, in accordance with Article 178, paragraph 1 of the Credit Institutions Act, credit institutions with head offices in the Republic of Croatia and their branches outside the Republic of Croatia, branches of credit institutions with head offices in third countries operating in the Republic of Croatia, financial holding company or mixed financial holding company from the title III.2.a. of the same Act and credit institutions of the Member States in respect of their direct provision of services within the territory of the Republic of Croatia.
+Entities subject to supervision are, in accordance with Article 178, paragraph (1) of the Credit Institutions Act, credit institutions with head offices in the Republic of Croatia and their branches outside the Republic of Croatia, branches of credit institutions with head offices in other Member States operating in the Republic of Croatia, branches of credit institutions with head offices in third countries operating in the Republic of Croatia, financial holding companies and mixed financial holding companies referred to in Title III.2.a. of the same Act and credit institutions of the Member States in respect of their direct provision of services within the territory of the Republic of Croatia.
 The Croatian National Bank conducts supervision of credit institutions to the extent prescribed by Article 180 of the Credit Institutions Act and in accordance with Articles 1 and 3 of the Decision on the method of exercising supervision of credit institutions and imposing supervisory measures.
-Croatian national bank conducts supervision on individual and consolidated level of the group of credit institutions as prescribed by Article 278. of Credit Institutions Act.
+The Croatian National Bank conducts supervision on individual and consolidated level of the group of credit institutions as prescribed by Article 278. of Credit Institutions Act.

-A credit institution, in accordance with Article 5, paragraph 1 of the Credit Institutions Act may be established as a bank, a savings bank, a housing savings bank or a credit institution referred to in Article 4, paragraph (1), item (1), sub-item (b) of Regulation (EU) No 575/2013.
+A credit institution, in accordance with Article 5, paragraph (1) of the Credit Institutions Act may be established as a bank, a savings bank, a housing savings bank or a credit institution referred to in Article 4, paragraph (1), item (1), sub-item (b) of Regulation (EU) No 575/2013.

 Pursuant to Decision (EU) 2020/1016 of the European Central Bank of 24 June 2020 on the establishment of close cooperation between the European Central Bank and Hrvatska Narodna Banka (ECB/2020/31), from 1 October 2020 the European Central Bank is the competent authority for significant supervised entities and significant supervised groups, while the Croatian National Bank is the competent authority for less significant supervised entities and less significant supervised groups.
-As of 01 January 2023, Croatian National Bank became a full member of the Single Supervisory Mechanism (SSM), and the Croatian National Bank and the European Central Bank perform their tasks within the SSM in accordance with Article 6 of Regulation no. 1024/2013.
+As of 1 January 2023, the Croatian National Bank became a full member of the Single Supervisory Mechanism (SSM), and the Croatian National Bank and the European Central Bank perform their tasks within the SSM in accordance with Article 6 of Regulation No. 1024/2013.

-The Croatian National Bank, in establishing the frequency and intensity of the supervisory process, is guided by the size and importance of the credit institution for the banking system of the Republic of Croatia and by the type, scale and complexity of the activities of the credit institution concerned (in accordance with Article 180, paragraph 3 of the Credit Institutions Act).
+The Croatian National Bank, in establishing the frequency and intensity of the supervisory process, is guided by the size and importance of the credit institution for the banking system of the Republic of Croatia and by the type, scale and complexity of the activities of the credit institution concerned (in accordance with Article 180, paragraph (3) of the Credit Institutions Act).
 The Croatian National Bank acts in line with the European Central Bank's classification regime, which provides a key starting point to decide on the intensity of the SREP assessment.
 First of all, the differentiation between Significant institutions (SIs) and Less significant institutions (LSIs) provides a scale for tailoring supervisory intensity.
 In addition, Regulation (EU) No 575/2013 introduced the concept of small and non-complex credit institutions, which provides a basis for additional possibility of applying the principle of proportionality.
-In accordance with the methodology established by the Regulation (EU) No 468/2014 of the European central bank high-risk LSIs and LSIs with significant impact are determined:
+In accordance with the methodology established by the SSM framework regulation (EU) No 468/2014, high-risk LSIs and LSIs with significant impact are determined as follows: